ubclaunchpad/inertia/README.md

 A daemon is now running on your remote instance - but your application is not yet continuously deployed.

-The output of `inertia deploy` has given you two important pieces of information.
+The output of `inertia bootstrap [REMOTE]` has given you two important pieces of information.

 1. A deploy key.
 The Inertia daemon requires readonly access to your GitHub repository.
    Add it to your GitHub repository settings at the URL provided in the output.